LJAT14/sales-dashboard/README.md

 - Creating custom visualization components
 - Optimizing for specific business use cases

-## 📞 Support
+## Support

 For questions about implementation or customization:
 1. Review the code comments for detailed explanations
 2. Check the Streamlit documentation for component usage
 3. Test with the provided sample data before using your own

----

-**This Sales Dashboard demonstrates professional-level data analysis and visualization skills that are highly valued in Data Analyst, BI Developer, and Business Intelligence roles.**
+## Live Demo

+Experience the dashboard functionality at: [https://larissalesdashboard.streamlit.app/](https://larissalesdashboard.streamlit.app/)

+The live demonstration showcases all features including interactive filtering, real-time analytics, and professional visualization capabilities.